 timeDate::listHolidays("US")uses the timeDate package to list the 17 standard US holidays.

 Next, we’ll turn our attention to the variable types of our predictors.
-Because we plan to train a logistic regression model, we know that predictors will ultimately need to be numeric, as opposed to factor variables.
+Because we plan to train a logistic regression model, we know that predictors will ultimately need to be numeric, as opposed to nominal data like strings and factor variables.
 In other words, there may be a difference in how we store our data (in factors inside a data frame), and how the underlying equations require them (a purely numeric matrix).

 For factors like